 Fresh Basil

-This recipe really needs fresh basil.
+This recipe really needs fresh basil leaves.
 It’s cheap, plentiful and I keep it on my kitchen windowsill now so there’s always a stash for when I want it.
-Dried basil isn’t really comparable (in almost any recipe I think!) and so grab some Fresh when you’re doing your next shop.
+Dried basil isn’t really comparable (in almost any recipe, I think!) and so grab some fresh basil when you’re doing your next shop.

 The smell, the taste, it’s something else, I feel healthy just breathing it in.
 And….it’s so good on pizza, having some in the fridge gives you an excuse to throw on impromptu pizza night :)